BYLAWS OF THE GRAYSLAKE GREENERY GARDEN CLUB

 Article II-Objectives

-1. To encourage interest in all phases of home gardening.
+1. To encourage interest in all phases of home gardening and horticulture.

 2. To promote civic beautification.